MileHacker Logo

 Whitehorse Parking

-Ample parking is available throughout Whitehorse, making it easy for guests to park their vehicles and explore the city.
+Ample parking is available throughout Whitehorse, making it easy for people coming to park their automobiles and explore the city.

 Types of Parking

-• Street parking: Available in some city centers.
+• Street parking: Is offered in some downtown areas.

 • Metered parking: May be present in certain urban cores during business hours.